PCOS and Infertility – Symptoms and Treatment

 Women who still have infrequent ovulation despite lifestyle modifications may require fertility medications to assist with the release of an egg from the ovary.
-Typical initial therapy for patients with PCOS who do not ovulate and are trying to conceive includes administration of either a tablet called clomiphene citrate (Clomid) or letrozole (Femara).
+Typical initial therapy for patients with PCOS who do not ovulate and are trying to conceive includes administration of certain fertility medications.
 These agents are selective estrogen receptor modulators.

 For some women with PCOS, fertility tablets do not result in ovulation or pregnancy, and they require fertility injections to release an egg.
 Fertility injections (Follistim®, Gonal-F®, Bravelle®, and Menopur®) contain the same hormone the brain releases to signal the ovary to produce eggs.
 Rather than producing one egg in a month, most women on fertility injections will produce two or more eggs.
 This treatment requires closer monitoring with transvaginal ultrasounds and several blood draws to determine the woman’s estradiol level, which is a hormone produced in the ovary.
 Fertility injections are also associated with an increased risk of multiple births.